 Making the Most of Storage

-First, every trailer should have a tiny astronaut.
+First, every trailer should have a tiny astronaut or other mascot.

 Second, everything below is probably pretty specific to the 1743 model Alto.
 In the top photo, the space above the cupboard is incredibly handy for storing bread, tortillas, frying pans, etc. when not in motion.
 Of course, on moving day, it all gets stowed away (yes, even the moon man has a safe place!).